|

 Now, thrusting into Hell is not in the CIA’s job description, so St. Michael would certainly insist on positive identification, three squares and a rack, toothbrush, towel, blanket, and shower every other day.
 I trust our spooks would restrain some of our less refined allies.

-"C I Angel", "Angel: CIA", and "Touched by an Angel: CIA, Afghanistan".
+Note: This concept is copyright 2004 by Logomachon, as are the show titles, "C I Angel", "Angel: CIA", and "Touched by an Angel: CIA, Afghanistan".
 Ditto for the song title, "Secret ANGEL Man".
 Note also that I will do everything humanly possible to prevent the production of such a show, but if I fail, I want producer's points.

 |